michaniets/french-childes/README.md

 - If your coding produced 'clitic:obj(3>5_lemma)', the script will add value 'obj' to the column 'clitic' in the row matching the ID of node '3'.
 - If you want to add that coding to the head '5', use '--code_head'

-Note that if more than one coding is present for a given attribute in the CoNLL-U meta data (e.g. 'modal_graph' above), _merge_ will copy only the last value to the CSV file (e.g. 'noRule...').
+**Important:** that if more than one coding is present for a given attribute in the CoNLL-U meta data (e.g. 'code_modal' above), _merge_ will copy only the last value to the CSV file (e.g. 'noRule...').
+Good practice is to use separate attributes if you expect competing values within the same sentence.
+For example, instead of attribute 'clitics' with values 'acc', 'dat' (which can co-occur in the same sentence), code for separate attributes 'acc_clitic', 'dat_clitic' etc.

 ## Sample query file